MuradAladdinzade/LLM_Survey/README.md

 process of learning from a larger model.
 Earlier days of best-performing models release have proven that this approach is very useful even if it is used in an API distillation approach.

+**Question 2**
-It is also referred to as an approach to distill the knowledge of not a single model but in fact multiple models into a smaller one.
+* Is it possible to distill the knowledge of multiple models into a smaller one?
 Creating smaller models by this approach yields smaller model sizes that can be used even on edge devices.
 Knowledge distillation as shown in Fig 35, illustrates a general setup of this training scheme.